ClouDesire/docusaurus/docs/deployed.md

 ### Post-deploy script

-It’s possible to automatically execute custom commands on the last stage of the deploy, just in case you need some special hook before the application is ready.
+It's possible to automatically execute custom commands on the last stage of the deploy, just in case you need some special hook before the application is ready.

 Just put in the application folder a file named cloudesire.build, starting with a standard [shebang](http://en.wikipedia.org/wiki/Shebang_(Unix)), e.g.: